fluidjeel/traffic-light-2025/project_implementation.md

 Intraday Relative Strength (RS) Filter: Compares the stock's intraday performance against the index's performance at the moment of breakout.

-Integrated Portfolio Risk Gate: Calculates position size based on both per-trade risk and total portfolio risk exposure.
+Integrated Portfolio Risk Gate: Calculates position size based on both per-trade risk and total portfolio risk exposure, using the settled equity from the start of the day to prevent using unrealized profits as leverage.
+This is a critical calculation integrity feature.

 Section 6: Strategic Roadmap & Current Status
 6.1.
 Strategic Roadmap